 3: Look for Entrance Holes

-Carpenter ant entrance holes or exit holes are also a tell-tale sign of this species of ant.
+Carpenter ant entry points are also a tell-tale sign of an infestation.
 The holes are small and can be found on the outside surface of the wood.
 The ants use these holes to leave the nest and to eject dead ants and frass outside.

 4: Look for Signs of Deteriorating Tree Health

 Additionally, this can be observed if a tree was previously in good health but now shows signs of decomposition.
-This could possibly be a carpenter ant satellite nest causing the damage.
+This could be a carpenter and satellite nest causing the damage.

-Once you confirm the activity of carpenter ants, there are a few different treatment options you can consider.
-Pesticides generally will not harm vegetation.
+Once you confirm the activity of carpenter ants, there are a few different ant-killer options you can consider.
+Pesticides generally will not harm surrounding vegetation.

 Pesticide Sprays

 Phantom is a powerful termiticide that can also be used to treat carpenter ants.
-What makes this pesticide work so well is that carpenter ants cannot smell or detect the chemicals, therefore, if you spray the product on the entrance holes, along the tree, and the ground surrounding the base, the ants constantly crawl through it and transfer the poison to the interior nest.
+This pesticide works well because carpenter ants cannot smell or detect the chemicals.
+If you spray the product on entry point holes, along the tree, and the ground surrounding the base, the ants constantly crawl through it and transfer the poison to the interior nest.

 Foams